This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 What is Bavette Steak?

-Bavette steak, also known as flap steak, comes from the sirloin primal of the animal.
+Bavette steak, also known as flap steak, comes from the sirloin primal of a steer.
 More specifically, it’s a cut that comes from the bottom sirloin – and extremely close to where a flank steak cut comes from.
 Because of this, they often get confused.

 Bavette and flank steaks have similar taste profiles and are nice substitutes from one another since they come from a similar part of the steer – but they are not the same cut.